Summer is here and when the temperature rises, some of you may embrace the outdoors and get that camping gear ready to go.

 3. Look at your campsite before you set up

 So you have found a great spot to set up?
-And you all jump out and start unloading….and then the day progresses and the sun now beats down on your once shady cool spot…..
+You all jump out and start unloading….and then the day progresses and the sun now beats down on your once shady cool spot…..

-Don't forget to watch the trees where you are too - heat stress can cause branches to drop without a breath of wind around.
+- Don't forget to watch the trees where you are too - heat stress can cause branches to drop without a breath of wind around.
+It's never recommended to camp under trees, but do be extra wary of gum trees.

 4. Bring water and then, more water